NativeScript/docs-v7/docs/ui/theme.md

 ### iOS

-On iOS you can set the status bar colors to one of two values: `UIBarStyleDefault`, the default which uses black text, or `UIBarStyleBlack`, an alternative option that uses white text.
-For the purposes of the NativeScript core theme, **you only need to change your status bar colors on iOS if you’re using the dark color scheme**.
+On iOS, you can set the status bar colors to one of two values: `UIBarStyleDefault`, the default which uses black text, or `UIBarStyleBlack`, an alternative option that uses white text.
+For the NativeScript core theme, **you only need to change your status bar colors on iOS if you’re using the dark color scheme**.
 If you are, [refer to our docs](/ui/change-status-bar-style-ios) on how to change your status bar colors to `UIBarStyleBlack`.

 ### Android